The Modern Resume Resume Fundamentals and Strategy

 The Plan

 You must make your resume speak two languages.
 It needs to speak "Recruiter" (simple words that exactly match the job description) and "Hiring Manager" (smart, important industry words).
-By matching basic tasks to important goals, you satisfy the recruiter's list while showing the manager that you know the "reason" for the job.
+Match basic tasks to important goals, and you satisfy the recruiter's checklist while showing the manager that you know the "reason" for the job.

 The Exercise